CaptainCookie14/wallet-mp3-player/README.md

 - able to fit in your wallet
 - cheap as possible to make (under 80$ per unit after considering battery, case, shipping & PCB assembly)

+The PCB files in this repository were prepared using the JLCPCB KiCad plugin to streamline manufacturing and assembly.

+After completing the schematic and PCB layout in KiCad, the plugin was used to:

+Generate production-ready Gerber files
+Export drill files (Excellon format)
+Create a complete BOM (Bill of Materials) with part numbers Generate a CPL (Pick and Place file) for SMT assembly Automatically align component footprints with JLCPCB’s supported parts library

+i also added the project files and schematic files used for kiCad the ZIP file is for production

 Status

 Currently in development / testing stage.
 PCB revisions and firmware improvements are ongoing and am trying to get my first prototype tested.